 Again, we've not noticed any strange noises with the fan.

-The very first night I got into bed without turning the fan on.
-Fortunately I remembered what I had done earlier and rolled over to my iPhone, opened the app and turned the fan on.
+The very first night, I got into bed without turning on the fan.
+Fortunately, I remembered what I had done earlier, rolled over to my iPhone, opened the app, and turned on the fan.
 Very nice!
+The Lutron fan control was an excellent addition to our growing smart home devices.

 The Claro On/Off Switch